-European Commission vice president Joaquin Almunia underscored the differences between Spain and crisis-torn countries such as Greece and Ireland, both of which have accepted international bailouts.
+European Commission vice president Joaquin Almunia said Spain was clearly in a better position than crisis-torn countries such as Greece and Ireland, both of which have accepted international bailouts.

 “Anyone who analyses the financial markets can see that the development of indicators in Spain is clearly distinct to that of other countries such as Portugal, Ireland and Greece,” he said.